shopspring/shopspring.github.io/_posts/2015-03-02-ios-integration-tests.md

 }
 {% endhighlight %}

-Here’s how the SetUp method looks like:
+Here’s what the SetUp method looks like:

 {% highlight objc %}
 // Knows how to call /reset and /setup on our server running in test mode